nvictus/pqdict/README.md

 ['a', 'c', 'b', 'd']
 ```

-Destructive iteration methods return generators that use heapsort:
+Destructive iteration methods return generators that pop items out of the heap, which amounts to performing a heapsort:
 ```python
 for customer in queue.iterkeys():
 	serve(customer) # Customer satisfaction guaranteed :)